 The funeral home in the above case denies any wrong-doing, but the story still is a lesson: casket size is definitely an important consideration when planning a funeral.
 Here are a few important and interesting tidbits about casket sizes.

 The problem dimension with casket sizes today, of course, is width.
 The standard width of a casket has been about 28 inches since the late 19th century when caskets began replacing coffins (yes there is a difference, caskets are rectangular, coffins have an outward bulge in the width near the center of the body) as the burial container of choice.
-As at least one official with the American Heart Association has noted with disappointment and alarm, that American diets have contributed to larger average body widths over the decades and, interestingly, casket manufacturing leaders are now finally starting to discuss the possibility of increasing the standard width of casket sizes.
+As at least one official with the American Heart Association has noted with disappointment and alarm, that American diets have contributed to larger average body widths over the decades and, interestingly, casket manufacturing leaders have now started increasing the standard width of casket sizes, to create 'oversized caskets', such as that to the left.
 Whether the larger standard size ever comes to fruition remains to be seen (health experts, of course, hope that the news that this is a possibility will inspire better habits of diet and exercise to make the matter a moot point), but over size caskets have always been available and will always continue to be.
 Most oversize caskets are 52 inches wide, more than enough to accommodate all but the largest of abdominal girth.
 But, apparently, if the Cincinnati family’s story is an indication, this is not large enough for everyone.